WilvanBil/WilvanBil/_posts/2025-02-27-event-sourcing-personal-point-of-view-projection.markdown

 My first real experience with event sourcing came on my current project.
 Before that, I was used to simple state-based modeling.
 CRUD operations, a repository that handled reads and writes, and if we needed history, we had an audit table—but that wasn't event sourcing.

 I had received training on **Event Sourcing, Domain-Driven Design, and Event Storming**, but it never fully clicked.
 Concepts like **aggregates, event streams, and projections** sounded abstract.
-It wasn’t until I actually worked on a project level with **Marten** for event storage and **MassTransit** for handling integration events that I began to understand.
+It wasn’t until I actually worked on a project level that I began to understand.
 That’s when I truly saw the **importance of immutability and proper event handling.**

 ---